THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 #20.
 The U.S. once made a $100,000 bill.

-The largest bill ever produced (no not the $10 trillion dollar bill) was the $100,000 gold certificate.
+The largest bill ever produced (no, not the trillion dollar bill) was the $100,000 gold certificate.

-It was made to be used between banks and not for the general public.
+It was used as an accounting device between federal reserve banks and not for the general public.

 #21.
 Martha Washington is the only woman to appear on a U.S. currency note.

-But women have been featured on coins a number a of times.
+But women have been featured on coins several times.

 #22.
 The first gold rush was in North Carolina.